 At Icarus Behavioral Health, our specialists can help you determine the best payment for treatment for you or someone you care about if you suspect you are suffering from an addiction disorder.

-Aetna Insurance for Rehab
+Using Aetna Insurance Coverage for Rehab: The Basics

 Did you know that you don’t have to choose a rehab in your state to receive coverage?
 This is important because it allows you to expand your options to different states.